Covid Free Office Space

 Here’s how a Covid-free office space would look like.

 Author: Bijlani Vinod Anand is a thought leader in Data Science, Artificial Intelligence and Internet-of-Things.
-He is currently leading the AI and IoT Practice at Hewlett Packard Enterprise in Singapore.
-He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore and US.
+He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore, and the US.
 Vinod is a distinguished inventor with multiple patents in advanced technologies.
 He envisions a radically safer, healthier and more sustainable planet with the advent of Industry 4.0.
 For more details on Vinod’s professional background, please refer to his LinkedIn profile page at https://www.linkedin.com/in/vinodbijlani